happy-3/GPS-Logger/README.md

 ## Map Overlays

-The app displays a basemap from an MBTiles file and optional airspace overlays from GeoJSON files.
-GeoJSON files placed in the `Airspace` directory are loaded when the map view is created.
+The app displays a basemap from an MBTiles file and optional airspace overlays from GeoJSON or vector MBTiles files.
+Data placed in the `Airspace` directory is loaded when the map view is created.
 Each file is treated as a category identified by its filename without the extension.
-The contents of every file are parsed on a background thread and converted to `MKPolyline` or `MKPolygon` objects depending on the geometry type.
+GeoJSON files are parsed on a background thread and converted to `MKPolyline` or `MKPolygon` objects.
+Vector MBTiles are read tile by tile so only features within the current map view are loaded.

 When you open the map screen, tap the stack icon in the toolbar to show the layer settings.
 A list of categories appears and you can toggle each overlay on or off.
 The map refreshes immediately to reflect your choices.

 Only `LineString` and `Polygon` features are supported.
 Multi‑geometry types are ignored.
-To add new data, bundle additional GeoJSON files in the `Airspace` folder.
+To add new data, bundle additional GeoJSON or vector MBTiles files in the `Airspace` folder.